 In 1995, at the urging of a mentor of mine, I sent my dad a letter.
 By that time, we hadn’t really seen or spoken to each other for nearly 15 years.
 But I realized that whatever feud we had going needed to come to an end.
 Thankfully, it did.
 We reconciled and a year later, my family and I drove to Virginia where he was living with my stepmom—different from the one in Florida, he finally got it right—for a visit.
 One evening, sitting in the living room, he said, “Son, years ago, you asked me if you could have Pappy’s shotgun and I said no. I said no because I was worried what would happen to it.
 I never thought you’d sell your Nylon 66, and I was worried you’d sell off the Model 12 if you got bored with it.”
 He’s right.
 I sold the Nylon 66 to pay for something I don’t even remember now.
 It’s the only gun I’ve ever sold and I regret it to this day.
 “But you’re a grown man now,” he continued.
 “I think it’s time you have the gun.
 I’m going to clean up, get it appraised and then it’s yours.”

 On a trip through Virginia in 2013 with my friend Mark, we stopped in at my stepmom’s and I saw the Model 12 for the first time in 35 years.
 I think I cried a little when I saw it.
 Pappy was, by far, my favorite grandfather.
 When my parent split up, he was the only one I felt stuck around when all the other adult males hid for cover.
 Holding that shotgun was like seeing him again.
-I could almost smell the pipe smoke.
+I could almost smell the smoke from his pipe.

 A Thorough Cleansing